asdain/RAP-BUI-1-Tiered-Analysis/README.md

 Once you change these variables to your liking, you can Run All code in the Markdown file, then knit to HTML or PDF.
 If you are using html_notebook as the output, you can also Preview the file as you work.

-### `setup.R`
+## `setup.R`
 This file is a convenient and important tool to setup the project to use all of the included data and tools.
 By running `source(setup.R)`, the project will load all of the required packages, the MECP advisory dataset (which will be named `cons_data`), all of the custom functions, and other utilities.

 ## Functions and helper tools
 This repository uses a number of custom functions to generate the Tiered analysis outputs, so that they are portable, reusable, and configurable.
 At this time I have not created a convenient R package to bundle them all together, but the `setup.R` file will load them all automatically.
 All of the utility scripts can be found in the `R` folder.
 By running `source(setup.R)`, all of the necessary functions will be loaded for you to use.
 The first chunk in the Master Report runs `setup.R`.
+Below are some of the main functions you will be interfacing with to generate the table outputs.
+Detailed documentation for the "behind-the-scenes" functions is yet to come.

+### get_waterbody_ids() and get_waterbody_names()
 If you are not sure of your AOC or reference sites' ID values, you can use the included function `get_waterbody_ids()`.
 You can pass this function first the dataset (which in this project is by default named cons_data), then a waterbody name or list of waterbody names (in vector format,  `c("Name 1", "Name 2", etc...)`).
 Here is an example to find the St. Lawrence River AOC ID:

 ```